mapooon/SelfBlendedImages/README.md

 ## 2. Pretrained model
-We provide pretrained EfficientNet-B4.
+We provide weights of EfficientNet-B4 trained on SBIs from FF-raw and FF-c23.
-Download [here](https://drive.google.com/file/d/12sLyqBp0VFwdpA-oZLdIOkOTkz_ZnIhV/view?usp=sharing) and place it in `./weights/` folder.
+Download [[raw](https://drive.google.com/file/d/12sLyqBp0VFwdpA-oZLdIOkOTkz_ZnIhV/view?usp=sharing)][[c23](https://drive.google.com/file/d/1X0-NYT8KPursLZZdxduRQju6E52hauV0/view?usp=sharing)] and place it in `./weights/` folder.

 ## 3. Docker
 1. Replace the absolute path to this repository in `./exec.sh` .